How to Sell T-Shirts on Amazon – Full Guide (2023)

-From creating an Amazon seller account to designing and sourcing T-shirts with POD, this article will show you how to sell shirts on Amazon.
+From creating an Amazon seller account to designing and sourcing t-shirts with Print on Demand, this article will show you how to sell shirts on Amazon.

 1. Register an Amazon Seller Account

-These are the requirements for creating a seller account:
+These are the must-haves for creating a seller account:

-• Living in one of the eligible countries
+• Reside in one of the eligible countries.

-First, you need to go to the seller’s website and create an account.
-Alternatively, to open an Amazon Merch on Demand account, you can sign in with your customer account at Merch by Amazon (MBA).
+Go to the seller’s website and create an account.
+Or, to open an Amazon Merch on Demand account, you can sign in with your customer account at Merch by Amazon (MBA).

-A seller account gives more selling options, including product types and sourcing options.
-Opt for an MBA account only if you intend to stick with the program for sourcing the tees.
+Opt for an MBA account only if you intend to stick with the program for sourcing tees.

-Scroll down to familiarize yourself with pricing and type of accounts, or click on Sign Up.
+Scroll down to familiarize yourself with pricing and account types, or if you’re ready – click Sign Up.

 2. Connect a Print-On-Demand Provider